-The Company has four (4) projects in Western Australia, comprising 31 tenements with a total landholding of approximately 243km2.
-The Karloning REE Project in the Wheatbelt, the Silver Swan South and Red Gate Projects are in the Eastern Goldfields, whilst the Middle Creek Project is located in the Eastern Pilbara.
-The tenements are prospective for rare earth elements and potential economic gold mineralisation, with Silver Swan South also being prospective for Nickel (Figure 1).
+The Company has three (4) projects in Western Australia, comprising 31 tenements with a total landholding of approximately 243km2.
+The Karloning REE Project in the Wheatbelt and Red Gate Projects are in the Eastern Goldfields, whilst the Middle Creek Project is located in the Eastern Pilbara.
+The tenements are prospective for rare earth elements and potential economic gold mineralisation, with Silver Swan South also being prospective for Nickel (Figure 4).

-Figure 1 | Karloning, Silver Swan South, Red Gate and Middle Creek Project locations in Western Australia.
+Figure 4 | Karloning, Red Gate and Middle Creek Project locations in Western Australia.